johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 clear;

-# Prompt user to specify the name for the exported text file.
+# Prompt user to specify the name for the exported private key backup file.
 outputFileName=$(zenity \
 --entry \
---title="Specify the name for the exported text file" \
+--title="Specify the name for the exported private key backup file" \
 --entry-text="privatekeyexport.txt" \
 --width 600 \
 2>/dev/null);